π Contribute Benchmark#

 For example: modelscope/MMLU-Pro, refer to the dataset upload tutorial.

-Please ensure the data can be loaded by ModelScope.
-The test code is as follows:
+Ensure that the data can be loaded by ModelScope, test the code as follows:

 from modelscope import MsDataset